-Type of the summary-level submission annually on Budget and Staffing.
+All YJSs must make a summary-level submission annually on Budget and Staffing.
 Annual summary-level submissions for Budget and Staffing data must be made via webforms to the YJB in the Budget and Staffing module of YJAF however an alternate address may apply locally, as access is no longer via the open web, and YJSs should check with local IT providers.
 The data must conform to validation checks on the web-form, which prevent submission if not observed.